Ayanmullick/PS.NetWasmAzCosmos/README.md

 - `Program.cs` is the C# equivalent of the PowerShell script; `Console.WriteLine` output appears in the browser.
 - The JavaScript host loads the WebAssembly runtime (`dotnet.js`) and routes console output to the page.
 - Deploy by uploading the `publish/` folder to any static host (e.g., GitHub Pages, Azure Static Web Apps).
 - During build, the MSBuild target in `PsWasmApp.csproj` emits `obj/BuildSecrets.g.cs` using the `ZtechCosmosPrimaryKey` environment variable (GitHub repo variable/secret in CI, your env var locally) so the compiled assembly can read it at runtime.
+The same build invokes C# script file `CompilePwshScripts.csx` to transform inline PowerShell into `CompiledPowerShell.g.cs` in `\build\obj\Debug\net10.0\browser-wasm`.
 - The Cosmos DB fetch runs in the browser via .NET WebAssembly; ensure the configured key grants the least privilege needed for the sample query.